-The Serpentine Pavilion is a platform for programming, offering unique ways of experiencing architecture.
-Modelled on the Serpentine’s annual Pavilion commission in London’s Royal Park of Kensington Gardens, the Serpentine Pavilion Beijing forms a public cultural hub in the centre of Beijing over the upcoming months.
-The interplay of Pavilion and programme realises the idea of “social architecture” through a variety of activities from workshops and performances to thought-provoking discussions.
+Modelled on the Serpentine’s annual Pavilion commission in London’s Royal Park of Kensington Gardens, the Serpentine Pavilion Beijing formed a public cultural hub in the centre of Beijing.
+The interplay of Pavilion and programme realised the idea of “social architecture” through a variety of activities from workshops and performances to thought-provoking discussions.

-JIAKUN Architect’s Serpentine Pavilion Beijing takes inspiration from Confucianism with an architecture that is a physical representation of the traditional pursuit of Junzi (君子).
-With a focus on society, community and an engagement with the local context, Liu Jiakun’s design addresses contemporary architectural issues with a sense of realism.
-The Pavilion embodies China’s traditions, vernacular craftsmanship and the reciprocal relation between Chinese public life and urban cultural space.
+JIAKUN Architect’s Serpentine Pavilion Beijing took inspiration from Confucianism with an architecture that was a physical representation of the traditional pursuit of Junzi (君子).
+With a focus on society, community and an engagement with the local context, Liu Jiakun’s design addressed contemporary architectural issues with a sense of realism.
+The Pavilion embodied China’s traditions, vernacular craftsmanship and the reciprocal relation between Chinese public life and urban cultural space.

 The opening of the Serpentine Pavilion Beijing on 29 May 2018 featured a performance by new media artist Feng Mengbo with musician and record producer Zhang Yadong, followed by a light show titled ‘UFO’ (2018) specifically conceived for the occasion and designed by Juehui Wu.